Nakilon/reddit_bot/README.md

 #### What

 This library provides an easy way to run bots and scripts that use Reddit API.
-I (@nakilon) currently run near 10 bots with it.
+I ([/u/nakilon](https://reddit.com/u/nakilon)) currently run near 10 bots with it.

 #### Why